softwaresecured/ossp/README.md

 ##Why OSSP?

-We started this project as our way of giving back to the [open-source? development? security?] community.
+We started this project as our way of giving back to the open-source community.
 Some time ago, Software Secured came up with a way to secure open-source code.
 That initative, Security Labs, wasn’t sustainable.
 However, we are sticking to our goal, and we launched OSSP to keep the mission alive.

 ##How does it work?